Active Ambassadors

 null

 If Jack Jacobs wanted a challenge, he certainly had one in 1966.
 He had a bachelor’s degree from Rutgers University, a wife and a daughter, and no money.
-He had been through ROTC, and his plan was to enter active duty to earn a regular paycheck, then attend law school when his three year Army commitment was finished.
+He had been through ROTC, and his plan was to enter active duty to earn a regular paycheck, then attend law school when his three-year Army commitment was finished.
 He volunteered immediately for airborne duty.
 A year later, Lieutenant Jacobs was in Vietnam as a adviser to a Vietnamese infantry battalion in the Mekong Delta.
-He had wanted to deploy with his unit, the 82ND Airborne Division, and when he asked the Army why he had been chosen for the frustrating job of adviser, he was told it was simply because he had a college degree.
+He had wanted to deploy with his unit, the 82nd Airborne Division, and when he asked the Army why he had been chosen for the frustrating job of adviser, he was told it was simply because he had a college degree.

 He assumed control of the unit, ordering a withdrawal from the exposed position to a defensive perimeter.
-He dragged a wounded American sergeant, riddled with chest and stomach wounds, to safety, then returned to the fire-swept battlefield to rescue others.
-Each time he returned, he had to drive off the Vietcong, and single-handedly killed three and wounded many others.
+He dragged a wounded American sergeant riddled with chest and stomach wounds to safety, then returned to the fire-swept battlefield to rescue others.
+Each time he returned, he had to drive off the Vietcong; he single-handedly killed three and wounded many others.
 Despite from being weak from blood loss, he went back time and time again, bringing to safety thirteen fellow soldiers before he tried to take a brief rest – and discovered he couldn’t get up again.
 During the helicopter ride to the field hospital, he lost consciousness several times.
 Days later at another hospital, doctor’s pieced his skull and face together.
 Though he would undergo more than a dozen surgical operations, he never regained is senses of taste and smell.

 Back in the United States, Jacobs was assigned to Fort Benning, where he became the commander of an Officer Candidate company.
 About a year after the action, he received an order to report to Washington, and on October 9, 1969, at a ceremony at the White House, President Richard Nixon awarded him the Medal of Honor.
-After completing graduate school at Rutgers University, where he earned an M. A. in international relations, Jacobs asked to return to Vietnam.
+After completing graduate school at Rutgers University, where he earned an M.A. in international relations, Jacobs asked to return to Vietnam.
 The Army granted his request on the condition that he remain out of harm’s way.
 When he returned to Vietnam in July 1972, though, he immediately got himself assigned to the Vietnamese Airborne Division in the thick of fighting in Quand Tri.
 He walked away unscathed when the helicopter taking him to his unit was shot down, but he was subsequently wounded again.

-Ultimately, he retired as a colonel after 20 years on active duty—quite a bit longer than the three years he had originally planned.
+Ultimately, he retired as a colonel after 20 years on active duty — quite a bit longer than the three years he had originally planned.

 Year Recognized: 2010